alexpetros/triptych/README.md

 This project aims to demonstrate the efficacy of the above three HTML enhancements, to advocate for their addition to the HTML standard, and to provide that functionality until then.

-Because the ultimate goal of Missing Piece is to be incorporated into the HTML standard, it does not use namespaced custom attributes, but instead uses existing (or plausible) HTML standard attributes in a backwards compatible manner.
+Because the ultimate goal of Triptych is to be incorporated into the HTML standard, it does not use namespaced custom attributes, but instead uses existing (or plausible) HTML standard attributes in a backwards compatible manner.
 Much of the script's complexity results from the need to not break existing uses of attributes like `target` or `method`.